 On January 6th, 2018, the Los Angeles Times reported on the Trump Administration’s intentions to bring an end to Temporary Protected Status of approximately 200,000 Salvadoran immigrants.
 Currently, there is much confusion surrounding this abrupt and extremely unfortunate decision by the administration.
-In this article, our Los Angeles immigration lawyers seek to provide clarity regarding what the end of TPS means for affected Salvadorans and their family members in Southern California.
+In this article, our immigration lawyer in Los Angeless seek to provide clarity regarding what the end of TPS means for affected Salvadorans and their family members in Southern California.

 What is Temporary Protected Status?